-What happens when you fire the email?
+What happens when you click the send button?
 Clearly not anything close to “Your email was successfully delivered to contact name so and so.”

 When you send files larger than 25MB, Google automatically uploads them to Google drive.
 And to make the file accessible to the recipient(s), Gmail places a download link to the file in the body of the text.